alexykn/sp/README.md

-# sph
+# sps

 > [!WARNING]
 > **ALPHA SOFTWARE**
->sp his experimental, under heavy development, and may be unstable.
+> sps his experimental, under heavy development, and may be unstable.
 Use at your own risk!
 >
-> Uninstalling a cask with brew then reinstalling it with sph will have it installed with slightly different paths, your user settings etc. will not be migrated automatically.
+> Uninstalling a cask with brew then reinstalling it with sps will have it installed with slightly different paths, your user settings etc. will not be migrated automatically.

-sph his a next‑generation, Rust‑powered package manager inspired by Homebrew.
+sps his a next‑generation, Rust‑powered package manager inspired by Homebrew.
 It installs and manages:

 - **Formulae:** command‑line tools, libraries, and languages
 - **Casks:** desktop applications and related artifacts on macOS